 |Instant Non-Fat Milk||23||111||90||1.5||18||8||125||390|

 |Better-Than-Milk Instant Soy Milk||23||98||80||0||12||1||115||25|

 |Gatorade Orange Powder||23||74||60||0||21||0||145||45|

 Lactose intolerant?
 Try Meyenberg dehydrated goat milk instead.
 While goat milk (like all natural milk) contains lactose, many people who react poorly to lactose don’t have the same problem with goat milk.
 Because of its digestibility, you may find it’s the perfect alternative.
-And it’s gluten free.
-(Remember if you have been clinically diagnosed with either true cow milk allergy or lactose intolerance be sure to consult your medical profession before drinking goat milk.)
+And it’s gluten-free.
+(Remember if you have been clinically diagnosed with either true cow milk allergy or lactose intolerance be sure to consult your medical professional before drinking goat milk.)